 Even if you think a deal won’t close, don’t dismiss them as a lost cause.
 You’ve already invested the resources to generate the lead; you may as well attempt to close the deal.

 But how do you do this when your standard lead nurturing process has failed?

 What to do when a deal won’t close

 This is where long term nurture comes in.

-Long term nurture is effectively a process that you can put ‘slow’ or ‘difficult’ leads into to encourage them to convert.
+Long term nurture is a process that encourages ‘slow’ or ‘difficult’ leads to convert.
 After initial set up, long term nurture doesn’t require much time commitment.
 It takes care of your slower leads whilst you focus on those leads more likely to convert within your given sales cycle.

 What should a long term nurture campaign look like?

 Long term nurture usually takes form as an email campaign, similar to your usual lead nurturing campaigns but over a longer period of time.
-It should be automated and use segmentation and personalisation so that it’s relevant to all prospects.
+It should be automated, using segmentation and personalisation to make it relevant to each prospect.

 The length of your long term nurture campaign will vary depending on the length of your standard sales cycle.
 Set an objective for your leads, such as signing up for a demo or making a purchase.
 Once they’ve met this objective, remove them from the campaign.